segmentio/segment-docs/src/connections/storage/data-lakes/data-lakes-manual-setup.md

     - Use for Spark table metadata
     <!--- ![Select to use for both Have and Spark table metadata](images/02_hive-spark-table.png) --->
 5. Select **Next** to move to Step 2: Hardware.
 6. Under the Networking section, select a Network and EC2 Subnet for your EMR instance.
-You can create EMR instances in either a public or private subnet.
-Creating the cluster in a private subnet is more secure, but requires additional configuration, while creating a cluster in a public subnet makes it accessible from the Internet.
-You can configure strict security groups to prevent inbound access to the cluster.
-See Amazon's document, [Amazon VPC Options - Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-clusters-in-a-vpc.html) for more information. <br />
+EMR instances can be created in either a public or private subnet.
+Creating the cluster in a private subnet is more secure, but requires additional configuration, while creating a cluster in a public subnet leaves it accessible from the Internet.
+You can configure strict security groups for EMR clusters on public subnets to prevent inbound access.
+See Amazon's document, [Amazon VPC Options - Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-clusters-in-a-vpc.html) for more information.
 As a best practice, Segment recommends that you consult with your network and security teams before you configure your EMR cluster.

 7. In the Hardware Configuration section, create a cluster that includes the following on-demand nodes:
    - **1** master node